waste-of-kindergarten/xpython37-v0.1/python/Doc/library/codecs.rst

    .. method:: reset()

-      Resets the codec buffers used for keeping internal state.
+      Resets the codec buffers used for keeping state.

       Note that no stream repositioning should take place.
 This method is primarily intended to be able to recover from decoding errors.